The Joy of an EX

 Co-authored by Brian Galbraith and Anne-Marie Langan, The Joy of an EX shares the wisdom of more than 50 Divorce Experts.

-Family lawyers, financial specialists, child experts, and a variety of therapists have collaborated to provide useful and empowering information to assist local couples in taking control of their divorce process.
+Family lawyers, financial specialists, child experts, and a variety of therapists have collaborated to provide useful and empowering information to assist local couples specifically in taking control of their divorce process.

 From Ex-Wife to Exceptional Life: A Woman's Journey through Divorce by Donna F. Ferber

-Chock full of wisdom and advice for any woman experiencing the pain and disappointment of divorce.
+Altogether chock full of wisdom and advice for any woman experiencing the pain and disappointment of divorce.